The Soybean Checkoff

 3. What is the required number on the LS-46 Form and where do I find it?

 The required number on the LS-46 Form is a number that is generated from the Illinois Soybean Board.
 This number will begin with a FP and it is used to help us identify your name and elevator location.
-If you cannot locate this number you may contact Julie Day at 309-808-3602 and she can give you this number over the phone.
+If you cannot locate this number you may contact the ISA office at 309-663-7692 and we can give you this number over the phone.

 4. What happens if I paid too much for a quarter?